KQTE

-KQTE 1450 AM) is a commercial radio station licensed to Helendale, California, and serving the Victor Valley.
-It has a sports radio format with most programming from ESPN Radio.
+KQTE (1450 AM) is a commercial radio station licensed to Helendale, California, United States, and serving the Victor Valley.
+It has a sports format with most programming from ESPN Radio.
 It is owned by Jeff Chang, who also owns television stations in California and Colorado, as well as KKZI 1310 AM in Barstow.

-KQTE is powered at 760 watts using a non-directional antenna.
-It is also heard on 10-watt FM translator K268DU at 101.5 MHz in Victorville.
+KQTE is also heard on 10-watt FM translator K268DU at 101.5 MHz in Victorville.